 The limit holds almost surely and is understood in the sense of weak convergence of measures.
-This has been proved in \cite{cf:Kah} for the cut-off family (WN) and (OBE) and in \cite{cf:DuSh} for (CA).
+This has been proved in \cite{cf:Kah} for the cutoff family (WN) and (OBE) and in \cite{cf:DuSh} for (CA).
 The limit is non trivial if and only if $\gamma<2$ (see \cite{cf:Kah}).
-For these three possible cutoffs, the limiting objects $(X,e^{\gamma X(x)}\,dx)$ that you get by taking the limit as $\epsilon\to 0$ have the same law \cite{review}.
+For these three possible cutoffs, the limiting objects $(X,e^{\gamma X(x)}\,dx)$ that we get by taking the limit as $\epsilon\to 0$ have the same law \cite{review}.